AndreKunitz/es6-features/README.md

 # ES6
- Example of Javascript ES6 new features presented in the course *GoStack Starter* by *Rocketseat*.
+ An application to search an list GitHub repositories, built following  the course *GoStack Starter* by *Rocketseat*.

 ## What I Learned
 - Package management with Yarn;